akuklev/HOCC/reedy-types.md

 Semantically, fibered quotient inductive-inductive type definitions (FQIITs) are effective presentations of weak model categories whose structure-preserving functors correspond to elimination motives.
 In strong analogy to the functorial semantics of Lavwere algebraic theories, these functors themselves form a category of models, with their natural transformations serving as model homomorphisms.

 In a subsequent paper, we hope to establish the existence of initial models in an arbitrary (∞,1)-topos, thus providing a semantics for FQIITs.
 We assume it to be conditional on the existence of an inaccessible/Mahlo cardinal for small/large FQIITs, respectively, and unconditional for finitary FQIITs.
-It would also uniformly solve the initiality conjecture for structures admitting an effective bidirectionally algebraic definition, including [weak ω-categories](https://arxiv.org/abs/1706.02866), [virtual equipments](https://arxiv.org/abs/2210.08663), and (∞,1)-toposes once the [Higher Observation Type Theory (HOTT)](https://ncatlab.org/nlab/show/higher+observational+type+theory) is complete.
+It would also uniformly solve the initiality conjecture for structures admitting an effective bidirectionally algebraic presentation, including [weak ω-categories](https://arxiv.org/abs/1706.02866), [virtual equipments](https://arxiv.org/abs/2210.08663), and (∞,1)-toposes once the [Higher Observation Type Theory (HOTT)](https://ncatlab.org/nlab/show/higher+observational+type+theory) is complete.

 # Overview